Supplements & Ingredients

 So that it neutralizes ROS that drives inflammation and tissue damage in sepsis and acute respiratory distress.

-However, Pauling’s upper limit recommendation is much higher, as much as 12,000mg/day.
-He reasons that
+However, Pauling’s upper limit recommendation is much higher, as much as 12,000-16,000 mg/day.
+He reasons that,

-“…for different human beings the optimum intake lies between 250mg/day and a much higher value, 5000mg/day or more (Proc Natl Acad Sci).”
+“…for different human beings the optimum intake lies between 250 mg/day and a much higher value, 5000 mg/day or more (Proc Natl Acad Sci).”

 Indicating that optimal vitamin C intake varies depending on each individual’s biochemical and physiological status.

-I personally take 3g 2X daily.
+Nick personally takes 3g of ascorbic acid, 2X daily.

 What are the side effects of high-dose ascorbic acid?